 This year there were 42 programs, all on different topics.
 Our program focused on behavioral economics.
 With input from our teacher, we created a seminar-style behavioral economics mini-course.

 Each Tuesday we made the trek up to Lehman to work with the students on case studies that featured companies’, government’s, and NGO’s use of behavioral economics.
 The discussion was always lively and hilarious (as any debate within a high school classroom is).
 The students were engaged and bright.
 They brought in examples of behavioral economic principles that they saw in their part-time jobs, home lives, and school.
 During our class time, we discussed famous examples, ethics, research styles, and the future of the field.

 Near the end of our program, our students visited the Cornell campus, to take a look at some of the labs that are doing this interesting work firsthand.
 The students first pretended to be research subjects and participated in a mock experiment in the LEEDR lab.
 Then, students went behind the scenes and discussed the test from the researcher side.

 To culminate the program, we asked each of the students to prepare a project that would use a concept from behavioral economics to solve a problem.
 Their project topics were diverse and reflected their passions.
 Projects ranged from how to increase college foot traffic near downtown businesses to how to dissuade teenagers from storing condoms in their wallets.

 For our GRASSHOPR team, this semester’s project has been fulfilling and energizing.
 We spent our weeks preparing lessons, answering questions, and teaching a topic we love—and venturing outside of Warren Hall wasn’t such a bad thing either.

-Dyson Business Feed Home » A Better World » GRASSHOPR connects Dyson graduate students with K–12 classrooms
+Dyson Business Feed Home » Dyson Student Voices » GRASSHOPR connects Dyson graduate students with K–12 classrooms